Thai PM vows to fight human trafficking in sex trade, fishing industry

 He called for legal action against anyone involved to be expedited, in particular cases against government officials.

-The move comes after the U.S. State Department in June named Thailand as one of the world's worst centers for human trafficking, saying it was "not making significant efforts" and was a source, destination and transit country for forced labor.
+The move comes after the U.S. State Department in June named Thailand as one of the world's worst centres for human trafficking, saying it was "not making significant efforts" and was a source, destination and transit country for forced labour.

-The State Department said most victims of trafficking in Thailand are from neighboring countries and forced, coerced, or defrauded into labor, with "tens of thousands" exploited in the commercial sex trade, on fishing boats or as domestic servants.
+The State Department said most victims of trafficking in Thailand are from neighbouring countries and forced, coerced, or defrauded into labour, with "tens of thousands" exploited in the commercial sex trade, on fishing boats or as domestic servants.

 "Discussions sought to increase the effectiveness of human trafficking prevention and suppression measures so as to yield tangible results in the first phase, or within one year," said the government statement.